CodeIgniter 4 HMVC Programming Tutorial

 Now application is in development mode.

-Go to your project setup, at root create a folder called Modules.
-We will create module inside this folder and the combine with application.
+Go to your project setup.
+At application root create a folder called Modules.
+We will create module inside this folder and then combine with application.

-So, we have /Modules/Student folder at project root alongwith other application folders like /app, /public, etc.
+So, you have /Modules/Student folder at project root alongwith other application folders like /app, /public, etc.

 public $psr4 = [